ansh-info/Industrial-Scale-Penicillin-Simulation/README.md

 - Develops regression models to predict penicillin concentration.
 - Evaluates model performance using various metrics.

-## Features
-- Data cleaning and preprocessing
-- Exploratory data analysis
-- Regression modeling
-- Model evaluation and validation

-## Contributing
-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements
-We would like to thank the original dataset creator and Kaggle for providing the platform to share this data.

-## Contact Information
-For any queries or feedback, please contact [your-email@example.com].

 ## Images
 ### Data Cleaning Process
 ![Data Cleaning Process](images/data_cleaning.png)

 ### Regression Analysis
 ![Regression Analysis](images/regression_analysis.png)

+## Acknowledgements
+We would like to thank the original dataset creator and Kaggle for providing the platform to share this data.

+## Contact Information
+For any queries or feedback, please contact [anshkumar.info@gmail.com].